 1. Parenting

-This includes orders about how a child’s parents are to make decisions for the child, who the child is to live with, when the child is to spend time with each parent, and how a parent is to communicate with the child when the child is in the other parent’s care.
+This includes orders about how a child’s parents are to make decisions for the child, who the child is to live with, when the child is to spend time with each parent, and how a parent communicates with the child when the child is in the other parent’s care.

 2. Property

-This includes orders about the division of matrimonial property, such as lump sum payments, the sale of property, superannuation splits and spousal maintenance.
+This includes orders about the division of property of the relationship and spousal maintenance.

 You can apply for parenting or property orders on their own, or both parenting and property orders in the same application.